tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 The "ietf-te-types" module ({{te-yang-code}}) contains common TE types that are independent and agnostic of any specific technology or control-plane instance.

-### Groupings

-The "ietf-te-types" module contains the following YANG reusable groupings:

-te-bandwidth:
-: A YANG grouping that defines the generic TE bandwidth.
-The modeling structure allows augmentation for each technology.
-For unspecified technologies, the string-encoded "te-bandwidth" type is used.

-te-label:
-: A YANG grouping that defines the generic TE label.
-The modeling structure allows augmentation for each technology.
-For unspecified technologies, "rt-types:generalized-label" is used.

-performance-metrics-attributes:
-: A YANG grouping that defines one-way and two-way measured Performance Metrics (PM) and indications of anomalies on link(s) or the path as defined in {{!RFC7471}}, {{!RFC8570}}, and {{?RFC7823}}.

-performance-metrics-throttle-container:
-: A YANG grouping that defines configurable thresholds for advertisement suppression and measurement intervals.

-explicit-route-hop:
-: A YANG grouping that defines supported explicit routes as defined in {{!RFC3209}} and {{!RFC3477}}.

-explicit-route-hop-with-srlg:
-: A YANG grouping that augments the 'explicit-route-hop' to specify also Shared Risk Link Group (SRLG) hops.

-encoding-and-switching-type:
-: This is a common grouping to define the LSP encoding and switching types.

-### Data Types

-The "ietf-te-types" module contains the following YANG reusable data types:

-te-ds-class:
-: A type representing the Differentiated Services (DS) Class-Type of traffic as defined in {{!RFC4124}}.

-te-label-direction:
-: An enumerated type for specifying the forward or reverse direction of a label.

-te-hop-type:
-: An enumerated type for specifying that a hop is loose or strict.

-te-global-id:
-: A type representing the identifier that uniquely identifies an operator, which can be either a provider or a client.
-The definition of this type is taken from {{Section 3 of !RFC6370}} and {{Section 3 of !RFC5003}}.
-This attribute type is used solely to provide a globally unique context for TE topologies.

-te-node-id:
-: A type representing the identifier for a node in a TE topology.
-The identifier is represented either as 4 octets in dotted-quad notation or as 16 octets in full, mixed, shortened, or shortened-mixed IPv6 address notation.
-: This attribute MAY be mapped to the Router Address TLV described in {{Section 2.4.1 of !RFC3630}}, the TE Router ID described in {{Section 6.2 of !RFC6827}}, the Traffic Engineering Router ID TLV described in {{Section 4.3 of !RFC5305}}, or the TE Router ID TLV described in {{Section 3.2.1 of !RFC6119}}.
-: The reachability of such a TE node MAY be achieved by a mechanism such as that described in {{Section 6.2 of !RFC6827}}.

-te-topology-id:
-: A type representing the identifier for a topology.
-It is optional to have one or more prefixes at the beginning, separated by colons.
-The prefixes can be "network-types" as defined in the "ietf-network" module in {{!RFC8345}}, to help the user better understand the topology before further inquiry is made.

-te-tp-id:
-: A type representing the identifier of a TE interface Link Termination Point (LTP) on a specific TE node where the TE link connects.
-This attribute is mapped to a local or remote link identifier {{!RFC3630}} {{!RFC5305}}.

-te-path-disjointness:
-: A type representing the different resource disjointness options for a TE tunnel path as defined in {{!RFC4872}}.

-admin-groups:
-: A union type for a TE link's classic or extended administrative groups as defined in {{!RFC3630}}, {{!RFC5305}}, and {{!RFC7308}}.

-srlg:
-: A type representing the Shared Risk Link Group (SRLG) as defined in {{!RFC4203}} and {{!RFC5307}}.

-te-metric:
-: A type representing the TE metric as defined in {{!RFC3785}}.

-te-recovery-status:
-: An enumerated type for the different statuses of a recovery action as defined in {{!RFC6378}} and {{?RFC4427}}.

-te-link-access-type:
-: An enumerated type for the different TE link access types as defined in {{!RFC3630}}.

 ### Identities

 The "ietf-te-types" module contains the following YANG reusable identities: